-Matter How the matter was addressed Significant findings from the audit Other than those documented in the executive summary and sections 2 and 3 of this report, there were no significant matters arising from the audit.
-Disagreements with management There have been no disagreements with management over matters of significance to the audit.
-Difficulties encountered during the audit There have been no significant difficulties encountered during the audit.
-Consultations with other accountants and consultants We have considered the need for other accounting specialists during our work and determined, due to the nature of the engagement and experience and knowledge of the engagement team, that no specialists were necessary for the current period.
-Management representation letter We have not requested specific representation from management in addition to those areas normally covered by our standard representation letter.
+Matter How the matter was addressed Management representation letter We have not requested specific representation from management in addition to those areas normally covered by our standard representation letter.
 Probity, waste and performance We are required to consider whether any approved payments could be considered extravagant or wasteful, or show a lack of probity or financial prudence.
 We did not identify any issues of concern with respect to probity, waste and performance.
-Publishing Annual Report on the School's Website The Education Act 1989 requires you to publish your Annual Report on- line.
+Publishing Annual Report on the School's Website The Education and Training Act 2020 requires you to publish your Annual Report online.
 Your Annual Report contains your audited annual financial statements including our audit opinion, analysis of variance, list of trustees and Kiwisport statement.
 Making your Annual Report accessible to the school community is important for transparency and accountability.
 The expectation is that your Annual Report is published as soon as possible after your audit is completed, as the value of good accountability lessens over time.
-We note that you did publish your 2018 Annual Report on your website.
+We note that you have published your prior year Annual Report on the School's website.